petevdp/share_notes/notes.md

 - there are some type mismatches for certain gql queries with overly generic response types
 - sometimes we get an error involving setting options on the editors when we create a room

+# optional gists

+- save back to gist action has to be conditional
+- need to make gistName optional
+- add link gist action

+# anonymous rooms